nursingappteam/SmartInventory-backend/README.md

 Take a look in `TODO.md` for steps in setting up your admin key and adding to the site functionality.

 💡 __Want to use the server script as an API without using the front-end UI?
 No problem!
-Just send a query parameter `raw` with your requests to return JSON, like this :`glitch-hello-sqlite.glitch.me?raw=json`__
+Just send a query parameter `?raw=json` with your requests to return JSON, like this (replace the first part of the URL to match your remix): `glitch-hello-sqlite.glitch.me?raw=json`__

 ![Glitch](https://cdn.glitch.com/a9975ea6-8949-4bab-addb-8a95021dc2da%2FLogo_Color.svg?v=1602781328576)